 Like any country, it can be difficult to book tickets to travel during national holidays in Korea.
 This includes Seollal (Lunar New Year, usually around the end of January), Chuseok (late September-early October), Christmas Day, and New Year’s Day.
 Especially during Seollal and Chuseok, many Korean people will travel to visit their families.
 This means tickets will be booked up very quickly, so I would recommend visiting the train station directly or calling the customer service to clarify the date from which you can purchase tickets.

-If you need to get train tickets refunded, this can be done easily at the ticket office.
-Cancellations 24 hours before the journey are free.
-However, if you want to refund your ticket less than 24 hours, there will be a small charge of 400 KRW, and for less than 1 hour, there is a charge of 10% the original ticket price.
+If you need to get train tickets refunded, this can be done easily at the ticket office or online through the website or the application.
+From Monday to Thursday, cancellations until 3 hours before the journey are free but under 3 hours, you will have to pay 10%.
+However, if you want to refund your ticket from Friday to Sunday and during Holidays, 24 hours before your trip, there will be a small charge of 400 KRW, and from 24 hours to 3 hours before the charge will be a 5% charge of the original train ticket price.

 So you have your train ticket and you are ready to travel!
 Here are some final tips and bits of advice to have a great train journey in Korea.